leanghok120/Pokebot/README.md

 Currently, there is only 2 commands:

-- .hello: Says hello
+- /hello: Says hello
-- .pokemon: gets a random pokemon's sprite and name
+- /pokemon: gets a random pokemon's sprite and name

 ## Contributing